Isentropic hybrid stars in the Nambu-Jona-Lasinio model: effects of neutrino trapping: Discussion

-Similarly, the study of Refs.~\cite{Carlomagno2024,Carlomagno_Blaschke} employs a nonlocal quark model and constructs stellar sequences under isothermal conditions at fixed lepton chemical potential.
-Such an approach does not correspond to configurations with fixed lepton fraction and therefore does not directly represent realistic proto-neutron star or merger-remnant conditions.
-In contrast, our calculations are performed for isentropic configurations at fixed lepton fraction, which provide a more realistic description of hot, neutrino-trapped compact stars.
-Furthermore, the phase transition in Refs.~\cite{Carlomagno2024,Carlomagno_Blaschke} is also implemented using a Maxwell construction, whereas our treatment allows for the presence of a mixed phase over a finite density interval.
+Similarly, the~studies in refs.~\cite{Carlomagno2024,Carlomagno_Blaschke} employ a nonlocal quark model and construct stellar sequences under isothermal conditions at a fixed lepton chemical potential.
+Such an approach does not correspond to configurations with a fixed lepton fraction and therefore does not directly represent realistic proto-neutron star or merger remnant conditions.
+In~contrast, our calculations are performed for isentropic configurations at a fixed lepton fraction, which provides a more realistic description of hot, neutrino-trapped compact stars.
+Furthermore, the~phase transition in refs.~\cite{Carlomagno2024,Carlomagno_Blaschke} is also implemented using a Maxwell construction, whereas our treatment allows for the presence of a mixed phase over a finite density interval.

+{ From an observational standpoint, directly detecting clean signatures of neutrino trapping and finite-temperature effects in binary neutron star mergers is unlikely in the near term (see, however, the~discussion in~\cite{Kyutoku2018}).
+The~more realistic path is a combined multimessenger analysis: post-merger gravitational waves and kilonova emission interpreted~together.

+The post-merger gravitational-wave spectrum is the most promising channel for this.
+Its characteristic frequencies are set by the remnant's structure, the thermal pressure, and~the trapped neutrino contribution.
+Finite-temperature effects shift these frequencies by amounts resolvable with third-generation detectors~\cite{Fields2023}.
+However, thermal effects on remnant compactness and spectral peaks are strongly correlated with the cold EoS and phase transition parameters, making them difficult to isolate observationally.
+Progress will therefore require combining the inspiral constraints on the cold EoS along with post-merger observations, which could potentially allow us to disentangle the finite-temperature sector. }

-Overall, the results presented here demonstrate how the interplay between temperature, lepton content, and color-superconducting quark matter controls the phase structure and stellar properties of hybrid stars.
-Future developments will focus on extending the present framework to three-flavor paired phases and more advanced quark-matter models.
+Overall, the~results presented here demonstrate how the interplay between temperature, lepton content, and~color-superconducting quark matter controls the phase structure and stellar properties of hybrid stars.
+Future developments will focus on extending the present framework to three-flavor paired phases and more advanced quark matter models.